What to Do When Your Refrigerator's Waaay Too Cold

 Other components to investigate are the thermostat itself and in a digital refrigerator, the computer board.

-If any of these seems to be faulty, find out whether your warranty will cover this refrigerator repair and which service company the manufacturer authorizes.
+If any of these seems to be faulty, find out whether your warranty will cover the cost of hiring a pro to repair your fridge.

 Laura Firszt writes for networx.com.